 Fitzsimmons said last year's record for the number of Black applicants has already been broken.

 Numbers of applicants classifying themselves as Mexican American, Hispanic American, Puerto Rican and Native American are also higher than last year, he said.

 Among the regions, the South and the West showed the largest increases.
 And the number of applicants interested in biological sciences and the humanities increased by more than 10 percent.

-Fitzsimmons said the office currently plans to admit "something in the range of 2,114" students.
-But he added:"We're going to refine this as we go along."
+Fitzsimmons said the office currently plans to admit "something in

 In its written statement, the administrationstressed that the applications record isparticularly impressive because the number of highschool seniors has been shrinking.